kmry/nim_nighty_space/README.md

 Then your C compiler(eg.gcc) will start to compile nim nighty build(a.k.a nim 0.17.3, on Feb.
 2018).

-## After building a nighty version nim...
+## After building a nighty version nim...:
 Pls. see 'Makefile' to see how to do next.

-## if you need a temporal but good editor for nim
+## if you need a temporal but good editor for nim:
 Try 'spacemacs' with some basic settings.